pbaudoux/pbaudoux/_posts/2022-08-18-saml-oauth-oidc.md

 layout: post
 title: "SAML, OAuth and OpenID Connect"
 date: 2022-08-18
+modified_date: 2022-08-29
 category: identity
 ---
+> This post contains some notes on SAML, OAuth and OICD.
+It only describes them briefly and the best is probably to go directly read ressources linked in the [Useful Links](#links) section.
+>
 > Because I'm lazy, SAML and OAuth refers here to SAML 2.0 and OAuth 2.0.

 ## SAML